nothingface0/gpuFI-4/README.md

 ## Full campaign execution transcript

 As a reference, the full procedure to run a campaign of 2000 L1I injections for the Rodinia NW benchmark, with arguments `288 10` for the Titan X (Pascal) GPU (`SM6_TITANX`) is described here.

-It assumes that you have cloned the source code of gpuFI in `$HOME/Documents/workspace/gpu-rodinia` and the modified rodinia benchmarks in `$HOME/Documents/workspace/gpuFI-4` and that you have CUDA 4.2 installed in `/usr/local/cuda-4.2/cuda/` and CUDA 11.0 installed in `/usr/local/cuda-11.0/`.
+It assumes that you have installed `docker` (or equivalent) to your computer, cloned the source code of gpuFI in `$HOME/Documents/workspace/gpu-rodinia` and the [modified rodinia benchmarks](https://github.com/nothingface0/gpu-rodinia/tree/gpgpu_sim_fi) in `$HOME/Documents/workspace/gpuFI-4` and that you have CUDA 4.2 installed in `/usr/local/cuda-4.2/cuda/` and CUDA 11.0 installed in `/usr/local/cuda-11.0/` (see [Prerequisites](#prerequisites)).

 ```bash
 # Step 1, in a new terminal.